bzhanglab/PepQueryMHC/README.md

 <br>

 ## Usage
-PepQueryMHC provides three main functions such as 1) scan mode, 2) target mode 3) FASTQ mode and 4) annotate mode.
+PepQueryMHC provides three main functions such as 1) scan mode, 2) target mode 3) FASTQ mode and 4) annotate mode. <br>
+When you use FASTQ mode, please make sure that FASTQ files do not contain artifical sequences such as adaptors, barcodes and so on.

 ### Quick start
 Scan mode